pcuzner/fioloadgen/README.md

 | ```fiodeploy.lock``` | deploy script | used as a lock file to prevent multiple deploys running

 ## TODO List
-1. implement a wait parameter when running an fio job
+- [x] implement a wait parameter when running an fio job

-2. create the UI
-2.1. phase 0 - define the UI structure and components
+- [ ] UI phase 0 - define the UI structure and components
-2.2. phase 1 - view results
+- [ ] UI phase 1 - view results
-2.3. phase 2 - use chart.js to visualize the results
+- [ ] UI phase 2 - use chart.js to visualize the results
-2.4. phase 3 - use the rest API to drive testing from the web UI
+- [ ] UI phase 3 - use the rest API to drive testing from the web UI
-3. extend the container to include other benchmarking tools
+- [ ] UI extend the container to include other benchmarking tools